hansmach1ne/LFImap/README.md

   --no-stop                      Don't stop using same method upon findings

 ATTACK TECHNIQUE:
-  -f, --php-filter               Attack using php filter wrapper -i, --php-input                Attack using php input wrapper -d, --php-data                 Attack using php data wrapper -e, --php-expect               Attack using php expect wrapper -t, --path-trunc               Path truncation attack -r, --rfi                      Attack using remote file inclusion -a, --attack-all               Use all available methods to attack
+  -f, --filter                   Attack using filter:// wrapper -i, --input                    Attack using input:// wrapper -d, --data                     Attack using data:// wrapper -e, --expect                   Attack using expect:// wrapper -t, --trunc                    Attack using path truncation with wordlist (default 'short.txt') -r, --rfi                      Attack using remote file inclusion -a, --attack-all               Use all available methods to attack